SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 The DNS entries for your custom domain have to be configured in a way that all requests are routed to the IoT platform.

-We **strongly recommend** to use a wildcard CNAME entry for this purpose.
+We **strongly recommend** you to use a wildcard CNAME entry for this purpose.
 The CNAME needs to contain your wildcard domain from the certificate in the NAME field.
 The VALUE field of the CNAME entry has to point to the hostname of the IoT platform.
 This target hostname can be easily determined by looking at your current tenant URL.
-If your tenant url is *http://mytenant.cumulocity.com*, the target hostname is *cumulocity.com*.
+If your tenant URL is *http://mytenant.cumulocity.com*, the target hostname is *cumulocity.com*.
 Please also make sure to delete any conflicting A entries.

-> **Example** If you want to use **.iot.mycompany.com* for your enterprise subtenants and if you're using the IoT platform at *cumulocity.com*, the following CNAME entry has to be added to your DNS zone:
+> **Example** If you want to use **.iot.mycompany.com* for your enterprise subtenants and if you're using the Cumululocity IoT platform at *cumulocity.com*, the following CNAME entry has to be added to your DNS zone:
 > ```shell
 > NAME                  TYPE   VALUE
 > ----------------------------------------------------